jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

-list        - Output tests supported by this extension. run-test    - Run one or more tests and output results. run-suite   - Runs tests associated with suites supplied by this extension. run-monitor - Runs tests associated with suites supplied by this extension. config      - Component configuration management. update      - Update git metadata for extension.
+list        - Output tests supported by this extension. run-test    - Run one or more tests and output results. run-suite   - Runs tests associated with suites supplied by this extension. run-monitor - Runs one or more test monitors. config      - Component configuration management. update      - Update git metadata for extension.
 ```